wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tr>
 <tr>
 <td><a href="event_firstEnding.html">lastEnding(<strong>&lt;eventsExpression&gt;</strong>)</a></td>
-<td>Returns the event that starts latest, from among the specified set of events.</td>
+<td>Returns the event that ends latest, from among the specified set of events.</td>
 </tr>
 </tbody>
 </table>